Boston planning guide

 Boston With Kids: Public Garden, Aquarium, Museums, and Easy Food

-A family Boston guide that uses Public Garden, New England Aquarium, Boston Children's Museum, Boston Tea Party Ships, MFA, and easy food anchors to keep the day useful instead of exhausting.
+A family Boston guide that builds the day around Public Garden, New England Aquarium, Boston Children's Museum, Boston Tea Party Ships, MFA, and easy food to keep it useful instead of exhausting.

 7 places Last checked May 1, 2026